Mon – Sun: 24/7 Electrical

 Regularly examine large and small appliances for signs of wear.
 Check for damaged cords, plugs, and loose connections.
 If you identify any faults, do not use the appliance until it has been professionally repaired or replaced.
 These signs are a serious potential fire hazard.

 Older appliances may not have the same safety features as newer models and are more susceptible to fires.
-Inspecting these appliances frequently and considering replacing them if they do not meet current safety standards is essential.
+It is essential to inspect these appliances frequently and consider replacing them if they do not meet current safety standards.
 Also, ensure you do not have too many appliances plugged into a single power board or extension cord, as this overload can cause house fires.

 Step 2: Enhance Electrical System Safety